novoalab/m6ABasecaller/Results/README.md

-## In this folder we provide the results of the analysis performed with the scripts included in this repo:
+## In this folder we provide the results of the analysis performed with the m6ABasecaller:

 * PerPosition folder contains tables with information about m6A position and modification frequency in: